igsr/gca_1000genomes_website/data.md

 ####FTP Hierarchy

 The FTP structure was changed in September 2015.
-The new structure is described in the [FTP site structure README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/README_ftp_site_structure.md).
+The revised structure is described in the [FTP site structure README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/README_ftp_site_structure.md).

 ####Other data sources